+There is so much to do beyond the parks.
 Many of us tend to focus our visits to Walt Disney World on the most popular attractions.
 I know I did!!
 We have very fond memories of these activities where we schedule the same activities over and over for each trip back to Walt Disney World.
-But, there is so much to do and see at Walt Disney World beyond the parks.
 You could book an entire vacation just staying on Walt Disney World property without setting foot in the parks.
 Yes, some of these activities charge a fee and some require advance reservations, but some of the others are free or have a minimal cost.

 Night Vision Animal Viewing–My family and I loved doing this.
 It was unique and we were all excited to experience it.
 We made plans to attend this scheduled viewing of the savanna when we were staying at the Animal Kingdom Lodge.
 Animal guides are available with multiple pairs of night vision goggles to share among the many guests wanting to view the animals through the goggles.
 You do not have to be staying at Animal Kingdom Lodge to participate.
 This is a good time to visit and view the beauty of the Lodge and/or make a dinner reservation for one of their great restaurants.